-Where surface water could cause batter ercsio) o. internal instability through infiltration into the soil, open interceptor drains shall be constructed in permanent materials, and benches in batter faces should be sloped back and graded longitudinally and transversely to reduce spillage of stormwater over the batter.
+Where surface water could cause batter erosion or internal instability through infiltration into the soil, open interceptor drains shall be constructed in permanent materials, and benches in batter faces should be sloped back and graded longitudinally and transversely to reduce spillage of stormwater over the batter.

-Water from stormwater system: shall be prevented from flowing into fill or into natural ground near the toe or sides of the fill.
+Water from stormwater systems shall be prevented from flowing into fill or into natural ground near the toe or sides of the fill.

-No stormwater or watewater soakage systems shall be constructed in fill or natural ground which could impair the stability of the ground.
+No stormwater or wastewater soakage systems shall be constructed in fill or natural ground which could impair the stability of the ground.

-Protection measured shall include the following as appropriate:
+Protection measures shall include the following as appropriate: